bodrick/awesome/README.md

 *   [samdutton/simpl](https://github.com/samdutton/simpl) - Simplest possible examples of HTML, CSS and Javascript:
 *   [Nigh/I-wanna-clean-keyboard](https://github.com/Nigh/I-wanna-clean-keyboard) - Block the keyboard input while you were eating instant noodles on your laptop keyboard.
 *   [ignatandrei/RSCG\_Examples](https://github.com/ignatandrei/RSCG_Examples) - Roslyn Source Code Generators with Examples
+*   [AvaloniaUI/Avalonia.Samples](https://github.com/AvaloniaUI/Avalonia.Samples) - Avalonia.Samples aims to provide some minimal samples focusing on a particular issue at a time.
+This should help getting new users started.
 *   [mspnp/AzureNamingTool](https://github.com/mspnp/AzureNamingTool) - The Azure Naming Tool is a .NET 8 Blazor application, with a RESTful API.
 The UI consists of several pages to allow the configuration and generation of Azure Resource names.
 The API provides a programmatic interface for the functionality.
 *   [DamianEdwards/RazorSlices](https://github.com/DamianEdwards/RazorSlices) - Lightweight Razor-based templates for ASP.NET Core without MVC, Razor Pages, or Blazor.
 *   [IgnoranceAI/hugh](https://github.com/IgnoranceAI/hugh) - A voice-powered AI built with Whisper, ChatGPT, and ElevenLabs